Coming 2 America: Streaming

-Coming 2 America was released by Amazon Prime Video on March 4, 2021, one day earlier than was announced.
+Coming 2 America was released by Amazon Prime Video on March 5, 2021, one day earlier than was announced.
 The film was initially scheduled to be theatrically released by Paramount Pictures on August 7, 2020, but was pushed back to December 18, 2020, before the COVID-19 pandemic began.
-On November 20, 2020, Amazon Studios acquired the distribution rights to the film for $125 million.
+On November 20, 2020, Amazon Studios acquired the distribution rights to the film for $125 million, with a limited theatrical release in order to qualify for Oscar consideration.

 Following its release, Amazon claimed the film had the best opening weekend of any streaming film since March 2020.
 Nielsen later reported that the film totaled 1.4 billion minutes-watched over its first week of release (equaling 1.27 million complete views of the film), the first time a Prime Original topped the company's charts.

 Home media

-The film was released on Blu-ray on March 8, 2022, by Paramount Home Entertainment.
+The film was released on Blu-ray and DVD on March 8, 2022, by Paramount Home Entertainment.

 Reception

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 49% based on 249 reviews with an average rating of 5.4/10.
 The website's critics consensus reads, "Decades after its predecessor joked about the fine line between love and nausea, Coming 2 America reminds audiences that there's an equally fine line between sequel and retread."
-On Metacritic, the film has a weighted average score of 52 out of 100 based on 47 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 52 out of 100 based on 47 critics, indicating "mixed or average" reviews.

-Cassie Da Costa of Vanity Fair reviewed the film unfavourably, writing that it is "startling in its utter incompetence" and "uses half-baked internet-era discourse as a substitute for meaningful or even entertaining cultural commentary".
+Cassie Da Costa of Vanity Fair reviewed the film unfavorably, writing that it is "startling in its utter incompetence" and "uses half-baked internet-era discourse as a substitute for meaningful or even entertaining cultural commentary".
 Writing for The Guardian, critic Peter Bradshaw stated that "the movie is as tired and middle-aged as Akeem [the leading character] himself".
 Peter Debruge of Variety said "For the most part, Coming 2 America falls back on familiar punchlines, serving up nearly word-for-word repeats of amusing bits from the original, but they don't necessarily play the same in this context."

 Melanie McFarland of Salon gave the film a favorable review, writing that it "honors its predecessor" and overcomes some of the original film's datedness, by utilizing "more equitable comedy that skewers outdated patriarchal traditions."
 Mick LaSalle of the San Francisco Chronicle praised Eddie Murphy's performance, saying, "When he brings his dramatic capacities to comic roles, he's really at his best and most original.
 It's strange, these movies that create a warm feeling.
 It's hard to say why or how it feels like the summation of the three decades of virtuosic silliness that Murphy has brought to the screen, and of all that has meant to us."

-The film garnered controversy due to a scene that depicted a date rape towards an unconscious male in a humorous fashion with many viewers taking to Twitter to protest it.
+The film garnered controversy due to a scene that depicted a date rape towards an unconscious male in a humorous fashion with many viewers commenting on Twitter to protest it.